qingfan007/document-workflow-core/README.md

 ## Domain Core: Document

 The entire system is organized around a single domain core: **Document**.

+Document is not presented as a universal solution.
+It is simply how the domain core manifested in this particular experiment.

 Everything else exists to support the document lifecycle:
 - Users interact with documents